Mobility | Delivery | NetworkTwo-Sided Network

 • Liquidity Network Effects: Uber's wait-times, surge dynamics, and supply density in major cities cannot be matched without simultaneous rider and driver acquisition at scale.
 Lyft, Bolt, and DiDi compete city-by-city; only Uber holds the global liquidity stack across both mobility and delivery.

-• Cross-App Bundling and Membership: Uber One bundles mobility + delivery + grocery + ad-supported value, creating cross-category retention. ~30M+ Uber One members generate 4-5× the gross bookings of non-members.
+• Cross-App Bundling and Membership: Uber One bundles mobility + delivery + grocery + ad-supported value, creating cross-category retention.
+Uber One reached 50M members in Q1 2026 and now drives roughly half of total Mobility and Delivery gross bookings.
 The bundle compounds the network advantage with subscription stickiness.

 • Autonomous-Ready Demand Layer: As Waymo, Tesla Robotaxi, and Aurora deploy autonomy, Uber positions itself as the consumer demand and dispatch layer.
-Waymo and Wayve partnerships, plus exclusive market deals (e.g., Waymo on Uber in Atlanta), validate the thesis that operators want Uber's demand network rather than rebuild app distribution.
-The risk: Tesla deciding to vertically integrate.
+Waymo and Wayve partnerships, exclusive market deals (e.g., Waymo on Uber in Austin and Atlanta), and the NVIDIA partnership targeting a 100,000-vehicle autonomous network from 2027 validate the thesis that operators want Uber's demand network rather than rebuild app distribution.
+The risk materialising: Tesla began Cybercab volume production at Giga Texas in April 2026 and is expanding its own ride-hailing network in Austin, Dallas, and Houston, while Waymo now delivers 500K+ paid robotaxi rides weekly.

 Uber's network and bundling moats are AI-resilient — autonomy is the disruption vector, not language models.
 The thesis question is whether Uber retains the consumer demand layer as autonomy operators (Waymo, Tesla, Wayve) commercialise; current partnerships and data scale support a durable demand-aggregator role, with Tesla vertical-integration the primary tail risk.